-Send a letter to us for consideration, explaining your exceptional hardship.
+Make an online application using the form below, explaining your exceptional hardship.
 Include information as to why you have difficulty paying your Council Tax, what you have done to improve the situation, what stops you finding a solution yourself and how the problem is affecting you and your family.

 In order to decide whether or not we can assist you with the EHF, we need to know as much as possible about your situation.
-Therefore we may ask that you complete a form and provide additional information to support your claim, following your initial request.
+Therefore, we may ask that you complete a form and provide additional information to support your claim, following your initial request.

 How much hardship payment will I get?